DuckDuckGo: Growth in the 2010s

 On November 10, 2014, Mozilla added DuckDuckGo as a search option to Firefox 33.1.
 On May 30, 2016, The Tor Project, Inc made DuckDuckGo the default search engine for Tor Browser 6.0.

 In July 2016, DuckDuckGo officially announced the extension of its partnership with Yahoo! that brought new features to all users of the search engine, including date filtering of results and additional site links.
 It also partners with Bing, Yandex, and Wikipedia to produce results or make use of features offered.
 The company also confirmed that it does not share user information with partner companies, as has always been its policy.

-On January 23, 2018, DuckDuckGo revamped its browser extension and mobile app in an effort to keep Internet users safe "beyond the search box".
-The revamped extension and app include a tool for rating websites based on their use of encryption and ad-tracking networks as well as the ability to block ad-tracking networks.
-The extension also provides Terms of service summaries from Terms of Service; Didn't Read.

 In December 2018, it was reported that Google transferred ownership of the domain name Duck.com to DuckDuckGo.
 It is not known what price, if any, DuckDuckGo paid for the domain name.

 On January 15, 2019, DuckDuckGo announced that all map and address-related searches would be powered by Apple Maps, both on desktop and mobile devices.

 In March 2019, Google added DuckDuckGo to the default search engine list in Chrome 73.

+Beginning in 2018, the company has offered browser extensions for popular web browsers (Google Chrome, Safari, and others).
+The company also launched its own web browser, called the DuckDuckGo Private Browser.
+Both of these products have protections against web tracking and other privacy intrusions for all web browsing (not limited to DuckDuckGo searches).
+Prior to August 2022, DuckDuckGo Private Browser did not block Microsoft tracking scripts.

+2020s

 In July 2021, DuckDuckGo introduced its email forwarding feature Email Protection, which lets users claim an "@duck.com" email address generated by the service.
 That inbox will receive emails and strip them of data trackers before forwarding them to the user's private email address.
-The feature launched in beta for users of the DuckDuckGo iOS and Android apps.
+The feature launched in beta for users of DuckDuckGo Private Browser on iOS and Android.